SobolGaming/Trivianator/README.md

 * Automatically minimizes static files in develop/local mode.

 # To Be Done
-* minify files for production
+* Minify files for production
+* Support

 # Dependencies
 This is a Docker-based Django framework.
 Please make sure you have Docker and